makaroni4/tag-it-autocomplete/README.md

 Added 'show_tag_url' option.
 If it is specified each tag will become a link with path show_tag_url/tag.

+Pay attention, that if onTagClicked and show_tag_url options are both specified after onTagClicked there will be redirect to tag page.

 ~~~javascript
 $(document).ready(function() {
   $("#mytags").tagit({